 Question Hypothesis Sampling plan Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes Theory that could be shown wrong by the outcomes RQ1: Is there a difference in spatial learning between the Desktop and iVR versions of the VMT task?
 Performance in the Desktop and iVR versions of the VMT task will be equivalent.
-A sample size of 58 participants will be recruited, allowing for >80% statistical power and an alpha = 0.05 to conduct equivalence tests on the upper and lower equivalence bounds of $-\Delta L$ =71 and ΔU = .71.
-Independent samples equivalence tests will be conducted on the between-participants 2 group comparison (Desktop vs. iVR) with the upper and lower equivalence bounds of $-\Delta L =71$ and $\Delta U =$.71.
-If the 99% CI lies outside of the equivalence region ($-\Delta L$ =71 and ΔU = .71), we will assert a meaningful effect.
-If the 99% CIs lie within the equivalence region, we will assert that we did not detect a meaningful effect (given the effect size that our sample is powered to detect), and therefore are equivalent.
+A sample size of 39 participants (pairs) will be recruited, allowing for >80% statistical power and an alpha = 0.05 to conduct equivalence tests on the upper and lower equivalence bounds of -ΔL =47 and ΔU = .47.
+Dependent samples equivalence tests will be conducted on the within-participants group comparison (Desktop vs. iVR) with the upper and lower equivalence bounds of $-\Delta L =47$ and $\Delta U = .47$.
+If the 90% CI lies outside of the equivalence region ($-\Delta L$ =47 and ΔU = .47), we will assert a meaningful effect.
+If the 90% CIs lie within the equivalence region, we will assert that we did not detect a meaningful effect (given the effect size that our sample is powered to detect), and therefore are equivalent.
 If we find evidence of a meaningful effect, then this will suggest that either condition (Desktop or iVR) is better at detecting spatial learning.
 If this effect is equivalent, then this will suggest that both conditions are similar in detecting spatial learning.
 If we find evidence of a meaningful effect, this will contradict what some other studies have found when comparing desktop and iVR versions of other tasks, where no significant differences were found between versions (Barrett et al. 2022, Zhao et al. 2010)

 RQ2: Are there differences between Desktop and iVR versions of the VMT task in terms of presence and cybersickness symptoms?
 Directional: We expect the iVR version of the VMT task to show better presence scores and equivalent or lower cybersickness symptoms.
 As above.
-Independent samples Welch's two-sided t-tests will be conducted on the between-participants 2 group comparison (Desktop vs. iVR).
-This analysis will be conducted on three discrete subscales of the Simulator Sickness Questionnaire (SSQ) and on the four discrete subscales of the ITC-SOPI Questionnaire.
-If the resulting p-value is less than 0.05, we will assert a meaningful between-groups effect.
+Dependent samples two-sided t-tests will be conducted on the within-participants 2 group comparison (Desktop vs. iVR).
+This analysis will be conducted on three discrete subscales of the Simulator Sickness Questionnaire (SSQ), on the four discrete subscales of the ITC-SOPI Questionnaire and the Perspective Taking Test (PTT) accuracy score.
+If the resulting p-value is less than 0.05, we will assert a meaningful effect.
 If we find evidence of a meaningful effect, then this will provide support for one of both versions having better usability (higher), presence (higher) and cybersickness symptoms (lower).
 There is no sufficient evidence from studies comparing usability, presence or cybersickness between versions (Desktop vs. iVR) of the same task.
 However, due to the more naturalistic properties of the iVR version, we expect higher scores in usability and presence, and lower cybersickness symptoms.